The Nest

 What is a security deposit?

 A security deposit is a sum a tenant deposits with the apartment’s landlord when the tenant initially signs a lease.
-Tenants use the security deposit money to financially protect the landlord from any damages to the property.
-It may also pay for other fees, for which the tenant is responsible when they vacate the apartment.
+Tenants use the security deposit money to protect the landlord from any financial damages to the property.
+It may also pay for other fees for which the tenant is responsible when they vacate the apartment.
 Let’s analyze some NYC security deposit laws governing how landlords deal with them.

-For example, a rent-stabilized tenant deposits two months’ security deposit when their apartment first came under rent stabilization.
+For example, a rent-stabilized tenant deposits two months’ security deposit when the apartment first came under rent stabilization.
 Then, the landlord must refund the tenant any additional security deposit.
 This amount is more than one month’s rent when the tenant reaches the age of 65 or receives SS disability retirement benefits.

 Security Deposit Alternatives